LightBender/SecureD/README.md

 The primary intended use case for this library is for long-term data storage.
 It is not intended to be used as an SSL or streaming communications cryptography library.

 ### Safe by Design
 Use only safe algorithms with safe modes.
-Make conservative choices in the implementation
+Make conservative choices in the implementation.

 ### Do no re-implement Cryptography Algorithms
 Use industry standard libraries instead.
 SecureD is based on OpenSSL.